 The Faculty of Science of The Chinese University of Hong Kong has been dedicated to promoting science to the general public, especially to young people.
 In addition to our annual Popular Science Talks, where our faculty members give talks on cutting-edge topics of science, we are pleased to hold a special Popular Science Lecture Series on research that covers topics related to each year’s Nobel Prizes in Physics, Chemistry and Physiology or Medicine.

-This year, the Popular Science Special Lecture Series: How Nobel Prizes Are Won will be held on 3 December 2021 (Friday).
+This year, the Popular Science Special Lecture Series: How Nobel Prizes Are Won will be held on 8 December 2023 (Friday).

-|Registration & Deadlines||
+|Registration & Deadline

 Lecture Series Topics:

-Prof. TSUI Chit Gavin (Department of Chemistry)
+Prof. TSE Ying Lung Steve (Department of Chemistry)

 In this talk, we journey into the nano-world of quantum dots, the ‘tiny giants' that have made waves in the scientific and engineering communities and recently earned recognition from the Nobel Prize committee.
 Despite their minuscule size, quantum dots hold immense potential, paving the way for breakthroughs in diverse fields from medicine to technology with their unique properties.
 We will explore the discovery and the science behind these tiny powerhouses.
 Additionally, we will discuss their current applications and future prospects, highlighting why these tiny particles have made such a 'giant' impact.
 This talk aims to demystify quantum dots, illuminating their significance in modern science and everyday life.
 Whether you are a science enthusiast or a curious learner, join us on this captivating journey into the world of these remarkable particles.